christophpickl/allfit/README.md

 ### High Prio

-* sync DROPIN checkins (make them unified super type with workout checkins); show them in past workouts
+* selection to filter future/past/both workouts (before that, also sync drop-ins)
-* in partners window: workouts in this period (as they are max 4)
+* filter for partners table: only checkouts > 0

 ### Medium